 Who can attend?

-Women who have experienced interpersonal trauma, such as family violence, and are looking for strategies to help them heal.
+Women who have experienced interpersonal trauma, such as family violence, and are looking for strategies to help them heal from trauma.

 In order to participate in this program, you will need access to a private space, a Zoom account (free to sign up), and a mobile or desktop device with working visual and audio functions (this can be through headphones).